-Last week, we explore white wine in all its glory.
+Last week, we explored white wine in all its glory.
 And this week, red wine is getting the same treatment.
 If you’re looking to explore red wines more, then our handy guide to red wine is here to talk you through the most common varieties, their taste, pairings and more.
 So, read on to get started.
 Alternatively, if you favour white wine, and would like to learn more, head over to our beginners guide to white wine to find out everything you need to know.

 All about red wine